henry-jacq/sna-labs-setup/README.md

   This Tool is useful for others who wants to configure lab setup on their linux machines easily.

+> This is a multi-use bash script for Linux machines to connect to [selfmade ninja labs](https://labs.selfmade.ninja).

 >Note:-
 >  This script is still under development.
 If you found any issues, please open a [issue](https://github.com/henry-jacq/sna-labs-setup/issues) in our repo or if want to add a feature to this you can !